openmediavault/openmediavault-docs/administration/storage/disks.rst

 seven steps with a small description to make it easier for the user to select.
 If you want to experiment with intermediate values then you can edit :file:`/etc/openmediavault/config.xml` find this xpath ``/storage/hdparm``, change the values for the disk, finally run::

-$ omv-mkconf hdparm
+$ omv-salt deploy run hdparm

 Reboot, check if APM has been set with::

 $ hdparm -I /dev/sdX

 When setting a spindown time make sure APM is set bellow 128, otherwise it will not work.
 The web framework does not narrow the APM options if spin down time is set, or disables the spindown menu when a value higher than 128 is selected.

 .. note::
 	For changes to be permanent, settings are stored in this file :file:`/etc/hdparm.conf`, however those settings are applied using a ``UDEV ADD+`` that executes :file:`/lib/udev/hdparm` which parses that file.
 For changes to be applied inmediatly server needs to be suspended/resumed or rebooted.

 Wipe